spiritedwolf/fareedfauzi.github.io/_posts/2020-11-10-Maldoc-as-Initial-Access.md

 - Blog-post
 ---

-Generously, attacker will use these below techniques in leveraging Microrosft Office feature and vulnerabilities:
+Generally, attacker will use these below techniques in leveraging Microrosft Office feature and vulnerabilities:
 1. Exploits
 2. Macros
 3. Remote template injection